CentreForDigitalHumanities/I-analyzer/documentation/First-time-setup.md

 To get an instance running, do all of the following inside an activated `virtualenv`:

-1. Install the ElasticSearch v.8 (https://www.elastic.co/) and postgreSQL on the server or your local machine.
-To avoid a lot of errors, choose the option: install elasticsearch with .zip or .tar.gz.
-ES wil install everything in one folder, and not all over your machine, which happens with other options.
-2. For an easy setup, locate the file `config/elasticsearch.yaml` in your Elasticsearch directory, and set the variable `xpack.security.enabled: false`.
-Alternatively, you can leave this on its default value(`true`), but then you need to [generate API keys](https://www.elastic.co/guide/en/elasticsearch/reference/current/security-api-create-api-key.html) and set up your SERVERS config like so:
+1. For an easy setup, locate the file `config/elasticsearch.yaml` in your Elasticsearch directory, and set the variable `xpack.security.enabled: false`.
+Alternatively, you can leave this on its default value(`true`), but then you need to [generate API keys](https://www.elastic.co/guide/en/elasticsearch/reference/current/security-api-create-api-key.html) and set up your `SERVERS` config like so:
 ```
 SERVERS = {
     # Default ElasticSearch server